isaacLepley/Alimus-Public/house-rules.md

 Examples:
 - The party has caltrops prepared for a chase
 - A friend secured a boat in case the party needed to escape.
-- The party acquired an herbalism kit before venturing to a sacred garden in the underdark.
+- The party acquired an herbalism kit before venturing to a sacred garden in the undergrowth.

 ### 3. I know a guy!